 - Baby Spinach - You can also use regular spinach.
 Remove the thick stems first.
 Any other type of green works here such as arugula, Swiss chard, kale etc.

 - Goat & Cheddar Cheese - Use any cheeses you like!
-Some suggestions include, cream cheese, Swiss, Parmesan, gouda....the possibilities are endless!
+Some suggestions include, cream cheese, ricotta cheese, Swiss, Parmesan, gouda....the possibilities are endless!
 If you are dairy free, simply leave it out or use a dairy free alternative.

 - Eggs - I don't recommend using egg whites instead of whole eggs.
 The frittata will lack creaminess with the removal of the extra fat.
 However, if you chose to use whites add ½ cup extra sour cream to compensate.
 Substitute 2 whites for every whole egg.